gallery

 Spacing Information

-Plants should be spaced 3 to 6 feet apart.
+Plants should be spaced 3 to 6 feet apart for a hedge appearance; further apart to showcase shrubs.

 Tolerances